A new era in Food Security

 The food industry has adopted photonic technologies as a key element for food safety.
 This involves the incorporation of monitoring elements such as advanced cameras, thermal or hyperspectral sensors, which are usually combined with technologies such as Artificial Vision or Deep Learning.

-In this webinar organized by secpho, we could discover the latest news in food security from Ainia Centro Tecnológico, Atria Innovation, BCB, Animal Food Science Group from the UAB, Hamamatsu Photonics, MacsaID, Nulab (startup of CNTA) and Zabala Innovation Consulting.
+In this webinar organized by our consortium coordinator secpho, we could discover the latest news in food security from Ainia Centro Tecnológico, Atria Innovation, BCB, Animal Food Science Group from the UAB, Hamamatsu Photonics, MacsaID, Nulab (startup of CNTA) and Zabala Innovation Consulting.